development-and-dinosaurs/gradle-git-versioner/README.md

 It also works with Git tags, but do you really want to tag something in Git with `-SNAPSHOT`?
 It's recommended that you only use this for development, and not actual releases.

-If you want more information about Maven SNAPSHOT, click [Maven - Maven Getting Started: What is a SNAPSHOT version?](https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version)
+If you want more information about Maven SNAPSHOT, click [Maven - Maven Getting Started Guide: What is a SNAPSHOT version?](https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version)

 ## Can I tag things in git so I know what version I'm on?
 Yes!
 So originally we would have recommended you do it yourself by running something like